 The bottom line is that kids are smart.
-They understand that it’s make believe.
-They get that all the dying and murder and violence is all part of the story, and by acting these things out, they are learning to make sense (or make fun) of the world around them…both the world on the page and the world beneath their feet.
+They understand that it’s make-believe.
+They get that all the dying and murder and violence is part of the story, and by acting these things out, they are learning to make sense (or make fun) of the world around them…both the world on the page and the world beneath their feet.

 This is a continuation from the article “Shakespeare in a Can: Six Days With the Bard From Start to Stage.”
 The second installment of performing Shakespeare.